Crying: What to do

 - hold and comfort your crying baby if you can

-- avoid constantly changing your baby from one position to another or continually picking up and putting them down
+- avoid constantly changing your baby's position or continually picking up and putting your baby down

-It's not always easy.
-Some babies push away and won't be held closely.
-If this happens, try holding your baby close but facing away from you and give them a chance to calm down.
+It is not easy.
+Some babies don't like to be held closely, so try holding your baby close but facing away from you and give your baby the chance to calm down.

-- use a bouncinette for short periods.
-Make sure to use the harness or belt and use the bouncinette on the floor, not on a table, or bench
+- try using a baby rocker or bouncinette for short periods (no longer than 30 minutes).
+Ensure the harness or belt is used and that the rocker/bouncinette is on the floor, not on a table or a bench of any kind

-- you may like oto try going for a drive in the car in an attempt to settle your baby.
-Make sure your baby is in a child restraint approved for use in New Zealand (see fact sheet on Car seats on this website)
+- you may like to try going for a drive in the car in an attempt to settle your baby.
+Make sure your baby is in a child restraint approved for use in New Zealand (see fact sheet on Car seats on this website).
+Never have a baby in a car in a person’s arms

 A bath may help your baby calm down.
 Some babies will relax and enjoy a bath but others will become tense and more distressed.
 Make sure to run the cold water first, then add hot water.
 Always check it isn't too hot before putting your baby in the water.
 Never leave your baby alone in the bath, even for a moment.

 Rub your baby's tummy gently and firmly in a circular clockwise motion.
-You can find more information about baby massage in most baby books.
+You can find more information about baby massage in most baby books or the web.

 Try distracting your baby with a favourite toy.
-This will not work if your baby is very upset or overtired and may even make things worse.
+This will not always work, especially if your baby is very upset or overtired.
 If it doesn't work, stop.

 What to do when nothing seems to be working